Daniel Chapter 2 Commentary: Nebuchadnezzar’s Dream

 – Daniel continues to move down the statue describing the content of each body part.
 Next, he comes to the legs (“shaq”) which he describes as being made of iron (“parzel”).
 Iron is the strongest of all of the metals mentioned so far in this passage and, figuratively speaking, carries the meaning of harshness, strength, or oppression.

 Iron is known for its strength but also its usefulness.
 When heated, a skilled blacksmith can work it into practically any imaginable shape.
 Finally, it should be noted that unlike gold or silver, iron is prone to rust and corrosion.
-Prolonged exposures to oxygen leads to the formation of a new compound known as oxide, which serves to weaken the metal at the atomic level.
+Prolonged exposure to oxygen leads to the formation of a new compound known as oxide, which serves to weaken the metal at the atomic level.

 its feet partly of iron